Emergent Representations of Program Semantics in Language Models Trained on Programs: Related work

+\paragraph{Grounding programs from text} The specific question of whether LMs of \emph{code} can ground programs from text has received prior attention in the literature. \citet{merrill2021provable} show that there exist programs whose semantics provably cannot be learned from text, albeit under strong assumptions not satisfied by our setting. \citet{bender2020climbing} concede that meaning could be learned from programs paired with unit tests, but assert this requires a ``learner which has been equipped by its human developer with the ability to identify and interpret unit tests.''
+Our research, in contrast, provides empirical evidence that LMs trained only to predict the next token can, in fact, learn aspects of the program semantics.

-\paragraph{Program synthesis with LMs} There is a growing body of work on training large-scale, Transformer-based LMs for program synthesis \citep{chen2021evaluating,li2022competition,nijkamp2023codegen,fried2023incoder,austin2021program}, as well as program synthesis as a benchmark for LMs \citep{hendrycks2021measuring,liang2022holistic}, but none of this previous research investigates the internal representations of LMs for evidence of semantic state.
-We note that these papers have also observed that the BLEU score with respect to a reference solution is not a good predictor of the LM's competency, which complements our results regarding the LM's perplexity on the training corpus.
+\paragraph{Program synthesis with LMs} There is a growing body of work on training large-scale, Transformer-based LMs for program synthesis \citep{austin2021program,chen2021evaluating,li2022competition,nijkamp2023codegen,fried2023incoder,rozière2023code}, as well as program synthesis as a benchmark for LMs \citep{hendrycks2021measuring,liang2022holistic}.
+Several of these works have observed that the BLEU score with respect to a reference solution is not a good predictor of the LM's competency, which complements our results regarding the LM's perplexity on the training corpus.